 Operation Round Up grant application deadline is Sept.
 15

-Todd-Wadena's Electric Cooperative's Operation Round Up program will give about $15,000 in grants this fall to local organizations for community service projects.
-Applications are available by contacting the Todd-Wadena Electric Cooperative office at (218) 631-3120 or (800) 321-8932 or by downloading a copy www.toddwadena.coop/community.
+Todd-Wadena's Electric Cooperative's Operation Round Up program will be giving about $15,000 in grants this fall to local organizations for community service projects.
+Local organizations may apply for grants by contacting the Todd-Wadena Electric Cooperative office at (218) 631-3120 or (800) 321-8932 or by downloading a copy at www.toddwadena.coop/community.
 The application deadline is Sept.
 15.